Infrared saunas in summer:

 The normal tendency is to associate saunas with cold climates, but saunas are just as beneficial in the summer.

 During the summer months we all know that our bodies sweat a lot; however, they sweat a lot more in a sauna.
 Sweating in the sauna helps the body and skin get rid of toxins.
-This becomes all the more important during the summer months when we tend to eat more sugary foods, including ice cream and carbonated soft drinks, and cover our skin with sunscreen all the time.
+This becomes all the more important in the summer months when we tend to eat more sugary foods, including ice cream and carbonated soft drinks, and cover our skin with sunscreen all the time.

 Stay hydrated during summer sauna sessions